testing-platform-games/testing-platform-games.github.io/cdn/ruffle/README.md

 ### Javascript API

-If you want to control the Ruffle player, you may use our Javascript API.
+If you want to control the Ruffle player, you can use the Javascript API.

 ```html
 <script>